 1. Be realistic.
 What I mean is that animals are similar to children; they have short attention spans and are usually really excited to be in a new place (grass! trees! water! new smells! adventure!) with new people (me…with an exciting “toy” that I’m looking through that makes clicking noises…and with your family and friends and lots of attention).
 Expect that the first few minutes will simply be letting your dog explore a bit and get used to what is happening.
 Your dog may not look at the camera.
 Your dog may not want anything to do with your beautiful family photo.
 And that’s okay!
 Those happen to be my favorite photos!
 Play with your pup and let me capture real life for you.
 The imperfect is what makes it perfect.

 4. Keep it short.
 I usually limit the pet portion of photos to 5-10 minutes.
-Again, the main focus of your wedding day is for you two, but also, see item #1.
-Short attention spans mean working quickly and getting genuine moments.
+The main focus of your wedding day is you two, of course, but I know how important it is to get your family photo with your dog and see item #1.
+Short attention spans mean working quickly and getting genuine moments without making anyone (your dog and you!) exhausted or stressed.

 5. Have fun.
 I’ll ask you to play with your dog and have fun.
 Laugh, chase, kiss, etcetera.
 Have fun and be silly (like you normally would at home!) with your pet and you’ll absolutely treasure the photos.
+Remember, perfect is not always possible and that’s great!
+My favorite moments are the unplanned and unexpected.

 add a comment